orx/orx/README.md

-There are other preprocessor flags used when compiling the orx library, but those should be easy enough to decipher.
-However, you might want to specify them manually for cross-compiling or use them so that your code will behave differently depending on the architecture for which you're compiling.
+There are other preprocessor flags used when compiling the orx library, but those should be easy enough to decipher.  markdo However, you might want to specify them manually for cross-compiling or use them so that your code will behave differently depending on the architecture for which you're compiling.
 Here's a quick list of these flags: